-- the asset management company's holdings of its own shares within its CET150 - the applicable amount of the asset management company's holdings in financial sector entities' CET1 instruments51 - the sum of the items that have to be deducted from the additional capital amount (cf. point ii below) and that exceeds the asset management company's total additional capital.
+- defined benefit pension fund assets held on the asset management company's balance sheet - intangible assets48 - the asset management company's holdings of its own shares within its CET149 - the applicable amount of the asset management company's holdings in financial sector entities' CET1 instruments - the sum of the items that have to be deducted from the additional capital amount (cf. point ii below) and that exceeds the asset management company's total additional capital.